AlbertoKSUS/KUZO/README.md

 ```
 kuzobot/
 ├── commands/
-│   └── music.py           # All music commands (play, skip, queue, etc.)
+│   └── music.py           # Music command definitions
-├── secret.py              # Spotify credentials (not included in repo)
+├── secret.py              # Credentials (not included in repo)
 ├── bot.py                 # Bot setup
 ├── main.py                # Bot initialization
-└── README.md              # You are here
+└── README.md              # Project documentation
 ```

 ---

 ## ⚠️ Disclaimer

 This bot does **not** stream directly from Spotify.
-It uses Spotify data to search for equivalent content on YouTube.
-This is done in compliance with YouTube and Spotify's usage guidelines.
+Instead, it uses metadata to search for content on YouTube in compliance with usage guidelines.

 ---